mccnick/COMS-228/README.md

 <h2><p align="center">Get ready to scroll.</p> </h2>

-Data Structures and Algorithms course, using Java, where I was required to implement three large programming projects.
+Data Structures and Algorithms course, using Java.
+I was required to implement three large projects.

 ___________